-- Survey of tilapia-shrimp polycultures in Vietnam and Thailand/10NSR3A.
-The report submitted for this investigation was a final report. - Stocking densities for tilapia-shrimp polyculture in Thailand/10NSR3B.
-The report submitted for this investigation was an abstract. - Survey of tilapia-shrimp polycultures in Mexico and Honduras/10NSR3C.
-The report submitted for this investigation was an abstract. - Stocking densities for tilapia-shrimp polyculture in Mexico/10NSR3D.
-The report submitted for this investigation was an abstract. - Survey of tilapia-shrimp polycultures in Philippines/ 10NSR3E.
-The report submitted for this investigation was an abstract.
+- Stocking densities for tilapia-shrimp polyculture in Thailand / 10NSR3B.
+The report submitted for this investigation was a final report. - Survey of tilapia-shrimp polycultures in Mexico and Honduras/10NSR3C.
+The report submitted for this investigation was a final report. - Stocking densities for tilapia-shrimp polyculture in Mexico/10NSR3D.
+The report submitted for this investigation was an abstract. - Survey of tilapia-shrimp polycultures in Philippines/10NSR3E.
+The report submitted for this investigation was a final report.